enkidevs/curriculum-processors/packages/curriculum-parser/README.md

 # Enki Curriculum Compiler String

-Parser Enki Curriculum markdown into a an AST.
+Parses Enki Curriculum markdown into an AST.

 See [Enki curriculum processors](https://github.com/enkidevs/curriculum-processors)  for more details.